-Stress – Can Hypnotherapy Help?

 Stress & Hypnotherapy

-The therapy given whilst in hypnosis can result in personal empowerment, and a greater sense of general health & well-being for the client.
-Furthermore, clients can learn self-hypnosis which will equip him/her with a powerful tool for making positive changes in his/her life.
-With self-hypnosis, he/she can learn to program their own subconscious mind (autosuggestion) with positive thoughts and ideas, that can move them forward towards their goals and aspirations.
+The therapy given while in hypnosis can result in personal empowerment, and a greater sense of general health & well-being for the client.
+Furthermore, clients can learn self-hypnosis which will equip them with a powerful tool for making positive changes in their lives.
+With self-hypnosis, they can learn to program their own subconscious mind (autosuggestion) with positive thoughts and ideas.
+This can help to move them forward towards their goals and aspirations.

 What is Stress?